-1969 Corvair 500
+1969 Chevrolet Corvair 500 2-Door Hardtop Coupe

 Engine: 164 cu. in.
-(2.7L) Aluminum, OHV, Horizontally opposed 6
+(2.7L) Aluminum, OHV, horizontally opposed 6

 Output: 95 HP @ 3,600 RPM